Mathématique: Chapter 40

 “What’d I tell you,” Young said, glancing in his direction.

-“We’ll give him a few more days,” Carter said, “and if he’s doing well, we’ll solder a plate in place to block the visible EM emissions.
-In the short term, if he doesn’t like looking like an ambassador for the future, he can just tape over the exposed portions.
+“If he doesn’t like looking like an ambassador for the future, he can tape over the exposed portions.
 It shouldn’t cause any problems.”
+Carter mimed tossing the tape to Young.

-“Not my best work,” Carter said with an apologetic shrug, “but we’ll get there.”
+“Not my best work.”
+Carter gave him an apologetic shrug.
+“But we’ll get there.”

 “Thanks, Sam,” Jackson said.